 - (a) Introduction.
-Employers in California are explicitly prohibited under separate state laws from utilizing certain enumerated criminal records in hiring, promotion, training, discipline, termination and other employment conditions decisions as outlined in subsection (b) below.
-Employers are prohibited under the Act from utilizing other forms of criminal records in employment decisions if doing so would have an adverse disparate impact on individuals on a basis protected by the Act and the employer cannot demonstrate that the consideration of criminal records are job-related and consistent with business necessity (sufficiently related to an essential function of the job) or if there is a less discriminatory alternative mean of achieving the specific business necessity as effectively. - (b) Criminal History Information Employers Are Prohibited from Considering, Irrespective of Disparate Impact.
-Except if otherwise provided by law, employers are prohibited from considering the following types of criminal history records, or seeking such records from the employee or a third party, when making employment decisions such as hiring, promotion, training, discipline and termination:
+Employers and other covered entities ("employers" for purposes of this section) in California are explicitly prohibited under other state laws from utilizing certain enumerated criminal records and information (hereinafter "criminal history") in hiring, promotion, training, discipline, termination, and other employment decisions as outlined in subsection (b) below.
+Employers are prohibited under the Act from utilizing other forms of criminal history in employment decisions if doing so would have an adverse impact on individuals on a basis enumerated in the Act and the employer cannot demonstrate that the criminal history is job-related and consistent with business necessity (as defined in section 11010(b)) or if the employee or applicant has demonstrated a less discriminatory alternative means of achieving the specific business necessity as effectively. - (b) Criminal History Information Employers Are Prohibited from Seeking or Considering, Irrespective of Adverse Impact.
+Except if otherwise provided by law, employers are prohibited from considering the following types of criminal history, or seeking such history from the employee, applicant or a third party, when making employment decisions such as hiring, promotion, training, discipline, and termination: